bitstadium/QuincyKit/README.markdown

 ## iOS

-Requires iOS 4.3+ (Starting version 2.1.9 armv6 is not supported any more!)
+Requires iOS 6.0+ (iOS 4.3 as lowest deployment target) Supports armv7, armv7s, arm64

-## ARC Support
+## Support for non ARC projects

-If you are including QuincyKit in a project with Automatic Reference Counting (ARC) enabled, you will need to set the `-fno-objc-arc` compiler flag on all of the QuincyKit source files.
+If you are including QuincyKit in a project without Automatic Reference Counting (ARC) enabled, you will need to set the `-fobjc-arc` compiler flag on all of the QuincyKit source files.
 To do this in Xcode, go to your active target and select the "Build Phases" tab.
-In the "Compiler Flags" column, set `-fno-objc-arc` for each of the QuincyKit source files.
+In the "Compiler Flags" column, set `-fobjc-arc` for each of the QuincyKit source files.

 # ACKNOWLEDGMENTS

 **The following 3rd party open source libraries have been used:**

-- PLCrashReporter by Landon Fuller (http://code.google.com/p/plcrashreporter/)
+- PLCrashReporter by Landon Fuller (http://plcrashreporter.org/)
 - bluescreen css framework (http://blueprintcss.org/)